 konnectedsection represents a list of Konnected devices that you have on your network.
 Each NodeMCU WiFi module is considered a device.

-Nested under the devices list should be a section for sensors and optionally switches.
+Nested under the devices list should be a section for binary_sensors and optionally switches.

 zone(for the Konnected branded Alarm Panel hardware) or

 pin(for the generic NodeMCU pinout) to specify the sensors connected to each zone/pin.
 Do NOT use both